cp6/contenie/README.md

 <p align="center"><h1>Contenie</h1></p>

-<p align="center">Video, audio and image content system</p>
+Video, audio and image content displaying system

 Built with Laravel 11 and PHP 8.3

-FFmmpeg and FFprobe required
+FFmmpeg and FFprobe are required